-Once the lender repossesses your vehicle, they can sell it, leaving you without transportation.
+Once the lender repossesses your vehicle, they can sell it.
 In some states, lenders can keep all the money they get from selling the vehicle, even if they get more than you owe.

 Federal law treats payday and title loans like other types of credit: lenders must tell you the cost of the loan in writing before you sign the loan agreement.
 They must tell you the finance charge, which is a dollar amount, and the APR, which is a percentage.
 The APR is based on how much money you borrow, the monthly finance charge, the fees you’ll have to pay (like processing fees, document fees, and other charges), and how long you borrow the money.
 Use the APR to compare the cost of borrowing money from different lenders.
 It’s the clearest way to see how expensive a loan is.